The Four Crowns

 release

-Jisana quickly realized the grist with a limp was the boy who attacked her a few days ago.
-On that day, she managed to cut his leg twice, giving him the limp he still had.
+Jisana realized the grist with a limp was the boy who attacked her a few days ago.
+On that day, she cut his leg twice, giving him the limp he still had.
 She stretched out the muscles in her legs before tucking them under her, ready to jump up.
 The tall boy looked familiar, though she couldn’t remember where she had seen him.

 “I’s gonna tap ya, poke,” limping grist said, though he hadn’t moved toward her.

 Jisana stole another glance at the tall boy.
 “I know you,” she said, dropping into her old dialect.
 “You’re the palace servant I saw in the tunnels yesterday.”
-It was a mistake.

 In that second, Jisana knew this wasn’t a fight over a begging spot.
 These two meant to kill her.
 She had stumbled on something so secret that they would execute her.
 Her assailants closed in, trying to corner her.
 But she jumped, pulling herself onto the head-height top step.
 The dull thwack of a cubbie hitting the stonework behind her propelled her to greater speed.